 The prevalence of microneedling treatments that are currently available attests to the effectiveness of the process.

-My naturopathic physician, Dr. Andrea Spira O’Connor of Phoenix Integrative Medicine in Phoenix, Arizona provides advanced skin care treatments in addition to her family care practice.
-After nine years of DIY dermarolls, I decided to try a mechanized microneedle treatment by Dr. O’Connor who used the Dermapen.
-Dr. O Connor targets the treatment to focused areas and does not cover the entire face.
+After nine years of DIY dermarolls, I decided to try a mechanized microneedle treatment by a Phoenix naturopath who used a Dermapen to treat focus areas and did not treat the entire face.

-When Dr. O’Connor used the Dermapen on me, I could not believe how comfortable the treatment was!
-It was easy, fast and it was not painful.
-I immediately wanted a Dermapen and Dr. O’Connor told me that they cost about $5,000.
-Further, the Dermapen does not offer a single needle cartridge option.
+I could not believe how comfortable the treatment was!
+It was easy, fast and was not painful.
+I immediately wanted a Dermapen and learned that it costs about $5,000 and does not provide a single needle cartridge option.

 My pocket book said no way.